luucmeldgaard/IntroDistributedProjectApp/ReadMe.md

 There are two ways to run this app:
-Run the server separately, either
+To run the server separately, either
 a.
 From it's own repo, or
 b.
 From its' location in this repo, at
 ```app/src/main/java/dtu/dk/introDistributedProjectApp/server/Main.java```